Geekmaxxer/GTA5SwitchGCUpdater/README.md

 copied to and run from anywhere (a USB drive, another PC, etc.).

 > Note: because it's self-contained, the exe bundles its own copy of the .NET runtime, so
-> expect it to be roughly 60–100 MB rather than a few hundred KB.

 ## Update checking